 - aids and equipment (if the costs aren’t fully covered by the health care system).

-The professionals you work with can help you figure out the services you’ll need to help you care for your child, both now and in the future.
+The professionals you work with can help you figure out the services and equipment you’ll need to help you care for your child, both now and in the future.
 They might also be able to tell you where you can get financial assistance and other kinds of support.

-Tips for managing your finances
+Tips for managing money

-Managing finances can be an issue for many families at the best of times.
-But recent figures show that 60% of families with at least one child with disability are in the bottom 40% for income.
 Looking carefully at your financial situation will put you in a good position to make sure you have enough money to cover your costs.

 When you’re thinking about anything to do with money, keep in mind that budgets can be really helpful.
 Start by keeping track of what you spend on different types of expenses for a few weeks – you might be surprised to see where your money is going.
-See our links to budget planners and money guides.

 Making the system work for you